The source for the picture on the cover of this CD is the following curiosity from the database of the Lebrecht Music & Arts picture library:

 The physician Dr. Philipp Karl Hartmann (A-Wn, PORT_00076771_01)

-The other Hartmann among Schubert's friends, Franz von Hartmann could be ruled out, because he was born in 1808.
-In his 1964 edition of the Schubert Dokumente Deutsch repeated this misidentification which is a classic example of Deutsch's way of jumping to an unfounded conclusion without a bit of scientific evidence and repeating it as if he were an infallible oracle.
+The other Hartmann among Schubert's friends, Franz von Hartmann, could be ruled out, because he was born only in 1808.
+In his 1964 edition of the Schubert Dokumente, Deutsch repeated this misidentification which is a classic example of Deutsch's way of jumping to an unfounded conclusion without a bit of scientific evidence and repeating it as if he were an infallible oracle.

 The false identification of the man at the piano as Philipp Karl Hartmann in Deutsch's 1913 book Franz Schubert.
 Sein Leben in Bildern.
 The name of Kupelwieser's dog was Drago.